NYT92/hanime-python-api/README.md

   - Authentication (*Does not support sign-up*) [Original Idea](#author--credits)
   - Collect Coins Without Clicking On Ads [Original Idea](#author--credits)
   - Checking Your Channel or Other User Channel
-  - Community Upload (SOON)
+  - Community Upload
   - Search
   - Request 1080p Video using X-Session-Token
   - Browse Tags & Brands
-  - Get Video with Player URL and Iframe API using [nsPlayer](https://player.nscdn.ml) (*powered by playerjs*) and All Video Stream from HaniAPI (Beta)
+  - Get Video with Player URL and Iframe API using [nsPlayer](https://player.nscdn.ml) (*powered by playerjs*) and All Video Stream from HaniAPI

-Next Update : I will try to improve code and Switching Webscraping *except : getDownloadURL* to Hanime Own API for better performance.

 # API Documentation

 Move to https://haniapi-docs.vercel.app